 How Do I Dispose of RV Antifreeze?

-Once you’ve flushed all of the RV antifreeze from your RV or travel trailers water system you can take your RV to a dump station and dispose of it the same way you would normally dump your RV.
+Once you’ve flushed all the RV antifreeze from your RV or travel trailers water system, you can take your RV to a dump station and dispose of it the same way you would normally dump your RV.

 You are getting the used antifreeze from your black tank and you may end up with some pretty nasty black water in a tub that you have to carry around.

 The easiest thing to do is to take your RV or trailer to a dump station and dispose of your RV antifreeze there.